frahil003/mini-php-mvc/README.md

 # Mini PHP MVC Framework
 A deliberately simple MVC framework in PHP with MySQL (PDO).
-The goal is to understand MVC, routing, and clean archotecture.
+The goal is to understand MVC, routing, and clean architecture.

 ## Features
 - Front Controller